David Ferriero

-David Sean Ferriero (/ˈfɛrioʊ/; born December 31, 1945) is an American librarian and library administrator, who served as the 10th Archivist of the United States.
-He previously served as the Director of the New York Public Library, and before that, the University Librarian and Vice Provost for Library Affairs at Duke University.
+David Sean Ferriero (/ˈfɛrioʊ/; born December 31, 1945) is an American librarian and library administrator, who served as the tenth Archivist of the United States.
+He previously served as the director of the New York Public Library and as the University Librarian and Vice Provost for Library Affairs at Duke University.
 Prior to his Duke position, he worked for 31 years at the Massachusetts Institute of Technology library.
 Ferriero was the first librarian to serve as Archivist of the United States.

 Early life and education

 Ferriero was born and raised in Beverly, Massachusetts, and graduated from Beverly High School.
 He earned a bachelor's degree and a master's degree in English literature from Northeastern University.

 Ferriero's education was interrupted by service in the United States Navy during the Vietnam War.
 He served as a Navy hospital corpsman assigned to a Marine unit in Danang, Vietnam, and on a hospital ship, the USS Sanctuary, in Vietnamese waters.

 Following his military service, he earned a Master of Science degree in library and information science from Simmons College.